Hello and welcome..

 Following your treatment I will go through aftercare advice to help maximise the effects of your treatment and provide you with a card to refer to.

-To get the best from your treatment I recommend that following your treatment you;
+To get the best from your treatment I recommend that after your treatment you;

 Should you have any other questions please do not hesitate to get in touch and I will be happy to discuss with you.